cupy/cupy/docs/source/install.rst

 .. _install_cudnn:

-Install CuPy with CUDA and cuDNN
+Install CuPy with cuDNN and NCCL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 cuDNN is a library for Deep Neural Networks that NVIDIA provides.
+NCCL is a library for collective multi-GPU communication.
-CuPy can use cuDNN.
+CuPy can use cuDNN and NCCL.
-If you want to enable cuDNN, install cuDNN and CUDA before installing CuPy.
+If you want to enable these libraries, install them before installing CuPy.
-We recommend you to install developer library of deb package of cuDNN.
+We recommend you to install developer library of deb package of cuDNN and NCCL.

-If you want to install tar-gz version, we recommend you to install it to CUDA directory.
+If you want to install tar-gz version of cuDNN, we recommend you to install it to CUDA directory.
 For example if you uses Ubuntu Linux, copy ``.h`` files to ``include`` directory and ``.so`` files to ``lib64`` directory::

   $ cp /path/to/cudnn.h $CUDA_PATH/include